JXK906/CHOP/README.md

 * For SLURM change the header "#/bin/bash" of bash scripts to the slurm options and save it as ".slurm"

 INPUT REQUIRED
-1. Tab separated file for fastq paired files
+1. Tab separated file for fastq paired files (samples.txt)

-2. Tab separated file describing locations to respected variables (tool kit and other files) decribed in a template file.
+2. Tab separated file describing locations to respected variables (tool kit and other files) decribed in a template file (location.txt)

 REQUIREMENTS :
 Python/3.5.2 ;